How much will it cost?

-Roofing materials have a wide range in cost depending on which products you choose.
+Roofing pricing has a wide range in cost depending on which products and roofing materials you choose.
 Asphalt shingles, metal roofs, tile roofs and specialty roofing materials will all vary greatly in cost and performance.
-It’s important to find the material that will be the right fit for your home and provide the protection that your home needs.
+It’s important to find the material that will be the right fit for your home or building and provide the protection that your home needs.

 Shingles – the least expensive roof

 Typically a three-tab composite shingle will be the least expensive to install in terms of material costs and labor.
 The material cost will increase if you move to a heavier architectural composite shingle.
 There are also specialized composite shingles to choose from that offer features such as increased impact resistance or a reflective, cool surface.
 While material costs will vary based on the choice, labor costs are generally similar across all composite shingles.

 Labor costs are going to be higher to install a metal roof than a shingle roof.
 Metal roofs are very popular in Texas and come in several varieties with the most common being exposed fastener systems, snap lock fastener systems and mechanically fastened systems.

 Metal roofs come in different thicknesses (gauges), panel widths and have many varieties of standing seams.
 Generally, the heavier the gauge, the more the panel will cost.
 The finish can be a factor in cost as well with galvalume finish being less expensive than a premium color finish.